Tutorial: Azure Active Directory single sign-on (SSO) integration with Freshservice

 In the Security section, perform the following steps:

 a.
-Switch Single Sign On.
+For Single Sign On, select On.

 b.
-Select SAML SSO.
+In the Login Method, select SAML SSO.

-Creating a Freshservice test user
+Create Freshservice test user

 To provision a user account, perform the following steps:

-Log in to your FreshService company site as an administrator.
+Sign in to your FreshService company site as an administrator.